|

 The same is true with diapers.
 On one hand, you say that he should use the potty, yet he still has regular access to diapers.

 Do what you can to make the initial use of undies less stressful.
-For instance, take him to the bathroom before you leave the house, or make sure you have plenty of laundry detergent and spare underwear.
+For instance, take him to the bathroom before you leave the house and make sure you have plenty of laundry detergent and spare underwear.
 He’ll have no choice but to use the potty or deal with the constant accidents.

 3. Do use “good” peer pressure

 Nothing is worse for any parent than comparing yourself or your kids to others, especially with potty training.
-Your friend’s toddler has been using the potty since he was 18 months old, or your mother-in-law keeps asking why your child is still wearing pull-ups.
+Your friend’s toddler has been potty trained since 18 months, or your mother-in-law keeps asking why your child is still wearing pull-ups.

 That’s not the kind of pressure you want to succumb to.
 But guess what: you can use peer pressure to your advantage.